andreamah/Heximal/README.md

 I also integrated a history page function to show the last eight conversions that have occurred.

-I had lots of fun integrating lots of animations learning more about XML layouts when making this and I hope that you can enjoy!
+I had lots of fun integrating lots of animations and learning more about XML layouts when making this and I hope that you can enjoy!

 *- Andrea*